Nikolai-Aleksiev/web-app/readme.md

 ### Running

-To run the application use
+To run the application use.

 ```
 gulp serve